Raw Veganism nearly destroyed my health and I'm not exaggerating!

 I still enjoy a green smoothie sometimes, but it is no longer the staple of my diet and I do not put more than a small amount of fruit in my green smoothie, and usually then only berries.
 This is a huge change from the almost two years of drinking a green smoothie sweetened with peaches, bananas, pineapples, etc. and I feel much better without all that fruit.

 I could never be a fruitarian, that is for sure.
-(Neither could Ashton Kutcher, by the way… Read more about the dangers of too much fruit here) And, yes, I still eat fruit, but in very modest amounts.
+(Neither could Ashton Kutcher, by the way… And, yes, I still eat fruit, but in very modest amounts.

 My iron levels bottomed out.